 Summer is upon us and if you’re in the UK, the kids have just broken up from school or about to.
-BattleKid finishes at the end of July but we’ve already started doing one of our favourite summertime activities after school and at the weekend: a family trip to the beach.
+Our son finishes at the end of July but we’ve already started doing one of our favourite summertime activities after school and at the weekend: a family trip to the beach.
 We generally pack up one of our Cabin Zero Bags and head directly from school or early on a Saturday morning.
 Our bag always contains a basic kit and, in this post, I’m going to share with you our summer beach survival kit for families with everything you need for an awesome visit to the beach with kids.

 Summer Beach Survival Kit for Families

 Let’s face it, no trip to the beach can be done without some beach towels.
 Whether they are for lying on to read a book, or for drying off after a dip in the sea, you’re going to need a few beach towels with you.
 And these days you can get them pretty cheap.
 They start from around £6 in the likes of Primark (that’s Penneys for my Irish readers), and you can even pick them up while on holiday if you don’t want to lose valuable packing space by bring them with you on holiday.

-If you are planning a visit to the beach with kids, then you will need sun hats for them, as well as for yourself.
-BattleDad always brings a cap and I have a sun hat (which needs replacing soon) but most importantly, we never go to the beach without a hat for BattleKid.
+If you are planning a visit to the beach with children, then your kids beach kit must include sun hats for them, as well as for yourself.
+My husband always brings a cap and I have a sun hat (which needs replacing soon) but most importantly, we never go to the beach without a hat for our son.
 It’s needed to protect him from the sun.

+The best beach kit always includes sunglasses.
 With the sun, comes harsh light, so sunglasses must be at the ready.
-If your kids are anything like BattleKid, they’ll love wearing them, if only to feel more grown up.
+If your kids are anything like our son, they’ll love wearing them, if only to feel more grown up.
 Just make sure that the glasses you buy your kids have a CE mark on them and if possible, a rating of 3 or 4 for their UV protection.

-If there is one thing you MUST have in your kit, it is a good sunscreen for both you and your children.
+When it’s your summer holiday survival kit, or simply your at-home beach kit, if there is one thing you MUST have in your kit, it is a good sunscreen for both you and your children.
 We use two different ones in our family.
-BattleKid has factor 50 paediatric sun creams as he is allergic to many of the general children’s sun creams available on the market.
+Our son has factor 50 paediatric sun creams as he is allergic to many of the general children’s sun creams available on the market.
 Us adults, meanwhile, start with factor 30 at the beginning of the summer and end with a 15, or 6 in my husband’s case.